 - Kielbasa Sausage: You can also make a battered sausage with kielbasa sausages.
 They are a Polish sausage that is traditionally u-shaped and smoked.

-- Frankfurter Sausage: You won’t get the exact same texture as a chip shop battered sausage using frankfurters as they are quite even textured.
+- Frankfurter Sausage: You won’t get the exact same texture using frankfurters as they are quite even textured.
 But they cook quicker and add a salty taste.

 Recipe Ingredients

-- The Batter: To make the batter, a mixture of self-raising flour, bicarbonate of soda, egg and cold water are mixed together.
+- The Batter: To make the batter, I mix self-raising flour, bicarbonate of soda, egg and cold water together.
 This creates a very simple batter for sausages that’s quick to make.

 - Seasonings: I added salt and black pepper to the batter for extra flavour.
 This addition is optional, you can also replace the salt and pepper with your favourite herbs and spices.